 Expense reporting is a necessary evil for most companies.
-And with the typical company spending 10% (or more) of its total annual budget on expenses related to business travel, we started wondering how much time it takes to submit an expense report – time your employees are not spending on value-add activities that actually help your company grow its bottom line.
+And with the typical company spending 10% (or more) of its total annual budget on expenses related to business travel, we started wondering how much time it takes to submit an expense claim – time your employees are not spending on value-add activities that actually help your company grow its bottom line.

-So, we set out to conduct a time and motion study of the leading expense management tools on the market (our own included) in order to figure out just how long it takes to create and submit a simple expense report within each system.
+So, we set out to conduct a time and motion study of the leading expense management tools on the market (our own included) in order to figure out just how long it takes to create and submit a simple expense claim within each system.
 Our primary focus was on the time it took to complete each step in the process as well as the number of actions required for each step in order to submit a claim.

 As you can see from the results, there is a direct correlation between the total number of actions required and the time spent to submit each claim.